-Currently, portions of the key are available in German and Russian.
+Currently, portions of the key and other pages are available in five languages other than English.
 To see these translations, simply select your language choice from the menu at the top of each page.

 These translations were graciously provided by volunteers.
 If you would like to take part in this volunteer effort, please join the community on Ravelry and refer to the translator’s guide below.
 If you would like to request support for another language, please feel free to contact me.

 Providing translations into your language involves three steps: selecting your language, entering your translations, and publishing your translations.
 Optionally, you can also subscribe to the RSS feed for your language’s translations, if you wish to monitor the translations provided by others.

 Click on the name of your language to go to its translations pages.German